Mainstream mags are talking ethical fashion more now than ever before. It should be good news, but here’s why I’m not happy about it

-On a personal note, it really gets my goat that Vogue even comes up at all on page 1 in searches for ‘sustainable fashion magazines’ whilst a lot of great publications I follow that are actually 100% dedicated to sustainable fashion barely appear on the first 5 pages of a search.
+On a personal note, it really gets my goat that Vice and i.D. magazine even come up at all on page 1 in searches for ‘sustainable fashion magazines’ whilst a lot of great publications I follow that are actually 100% dedicated to sustainable fashion barely appear on the first 5 pages of a search.

 So what can we do, and where are we going from here?